raginmari/RAGTextField/README.md

 #### The underline view

 Use the class `UnderlineView` to draw an **animated underline** below the text.
 Assign an instance of the class to the `textBackgroundView` property of the text field.
 The animation of the line has to be triggered manually, for example from a `UITextFieldDelegate` implementation.
 The example project uses the underline view.

+#### The outline view
+Use the class `OutlineView` to draw an outline around the text.
+The outline can have rounded corners and it can be filled and inset.
+Assign an instance of the class to the `textBackgroundView` property of the text field.
+Depending on the `textPaddingMode` value, the outline optionally includes the placeholder and/or hint label.

 ## Known issues